Arnold1AB/Coffee-Dashboard-Report/README.md

-# Coffee-Dashboard-Report
-The Coffee Data Project analyzes sales, customer behavior, and product performance to deliver actionable insights through a dynamic dashboard.
+# ☕ Horizon Coffee Sales Dashboard

+Beyond daily reporting, the **Horizon Coffee Dashboard** looks at sales, customer activity, and product performance to help the business understand what’s working and what’s not.
+Using cleaned data from orders, products, and customers, it creates a clear and easy-to-use dashboard.
+This helps teams make better decisions, improve sales, and plan for growth.

 ---
-# ☕ Horizon Coffee Sales Dashboard

-Beyond daily reporting, the **Horizon Coffee Dashboard** acts as a strategic compass for decision-making.
-By continuously tracking key performance indicators (KPIs), the team can uncover growth opportunities, detect inefficiencies early, and react quickly to market shifts.

 ## 🎯 Project Objective
 The Horizon Coffee Sales Dashboard helps the business see how well different roast types and package sizes sell, how much profit is earned, and which regions or customers drive revenue.
 It converts thousands of transactions into easy-to-read visuals that highlight trends, compare results, and reveal what works or does not.
 With just a few clicks, users can explore which roast sells best, which country brings in the most money, or which months are busiest for sales.